Research-Based

 Colostrum also contains antibodies, also known as immunoglobulins, that provide passive immunity to newborns.

-These antibodies are transferred from the mother to the newborn through colostrum and help protect against diseases until the baby’s immune system develops and becomes more robust.
+These antibodies transfer from mother to newborn through colostrum and help protect against diseases until the baby’s immune system develops and becomes more robust.
 In particular, the immunoglobulin IgG is critical for preventing infections and promoting overall immunity.

 Hormones